willwebberley/personal-website/src/pages/notes/2020-02-02-kube-cluster.md

 * As root, initialise the cluster: `kubeadm init --pod-network-cidr=10.244.0.0/16 --apiserver-advertise-address=10.131.106.38`
   * Replace apiserver-advertise-address with the private IP for the master node
-  * Setting `--pod-network-cidr` allows the network fabric to later allocate IP addresses to pods in your cluster from this range
+  * Setting `--pod-network-cidr` allows Flannel (the CNI plugin we're using here) to later allocate IP addresses to pods in your cluster from this range
 * Create a new user to manage kubernetes: `useradd kubeuser`
 * Create a new `.kube` directory: `mkdir /home/kubeuser/.kube && chown kubeuser:kubeuser /home/kubeuser/.kube`
 * Copy in the default config file: `cp /etc/kubernetes/admin.conf /home/kubeuser/.kube/config && chown kubeuser:kubeuser /home/kubeuser/.kube/config`